All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Mounjaro: Approved for type 2 diabetes.
 Insurance coverage is more common for this indication.

 • Zepbound: Approved for chronic weight management.
-Coverage is less consistent since many plans still classify obesity drugs as non-essential.
+Coverage is less consistent since many plans still classify obesity drugs as non-important.

 The fundamental challenge is that obesity is still not treated as a disease by many insurance formularies, even though the American Medical Association recognized it as a chronic disease over a decade ago.